 Let your child style your hair

 If you don’t have enough money on hand and you still want to keep your children entertained, you could let them style your hair.
 Of course, you should never let them use heating tools because of the dangers associated with them.
 Parents who want to boost their children’s creativity can always try this little game.
 Besides, this is a great indoor type of fun.

 Visiting free public spaces, especially if they are inherently educational, will help children learn new, interesting things.
 Public free museums are perfect in keeping children occupied during lazy weekends without having to spend too much money.
 Visit a local history or natural science museum, and you will have them talking about it for days.

 Have a tea party

 If you have a little girl, you will certainly make her happy by having a tea party together.
-If you want to make her feel like a grownup, have a tea party with a real tea set, tea and suitable cookies.
+If you want to be a parenting Meister and make her feel like a grownup, have a tea party with a real tea set, tea and suitable cookies.
 If you want to bond at a different level with her, you want to use her own tea party set including the table set.
 This is a great way to bond new, deeper connections with your little one and to have to get to know her at another level.

 Go metal detecting

 Metal detecting is a perfect way to get your children moving more.
 Besides, metal detecting can boost their creativity.
 When planning a similar trip, parents should look into appropriate tools and areas to explore.
 Trick your children think they are involved in something important by hiding around your backyard different metal objects.
 This will make them thrilled and excited to go for more similar trips in the future.
 Besides investing in metal detecting tools, parents don’t have to invest in any other items beforehand.
 Metal detecting is a simple and thrilling experience for both parents and children, and it is also inexpensive!